midwire/bash.env/README.md

 ### Propagate your copy of Bash.env to other hosts

-If you want to copy your .env to another host, simply type:
+If you want to copy your local Bash.env to another host, simply type:

     bash.env add_bash_env_to [user@]HOSTNAME

+or

+    propagate_env_to_host [user@]HOSTNAME

 ... which will compress your local **Bash.env**, copy it to the specified host and decompress it.
 Then follow the instructions above under "Load on Login", or "Load on Alias"